larssnip/microRMS/README.md

 rms.obj <- addSampleTable(rms.obj, sample.tbl)
 ```

 In this way we have the information about our samples in the same object as we have all other information.
 Inspect the `rms.obj` to verify the `Sample.tbl` is now another element in this `list`.
 Note that the function used above will replace an existing `Sample.tbl` inside the `rms.obj` if the latter already contains such a table.
+This means you may re-use the genome collection (and the corresponding `Genome.tbl`, `Cluster.tbl`and `Cpn.mat`) with other samples (reads) by adding a different `Sample.tbl`.

 Mapping reads to clusters
 -------------------------